Watch how I can help you

 And it’s when the triggering of this mechanism starts in excess, or in response to things/events that do not contain much inherent threat, that anxious feelings start to become a problem.

-Here is where hypnotherapy can help.
+Here is where hypnotherapy for anxiety can help.

 So using hypnosis, it is possible to reset that fight or flight mechanism back down to more appropriate levels, perhaps those that you used to have, before something happened to make you nervous.